Frequently Asked Questions About Quilt National and Entry Requirements and Eligibility

 Explain the Social Media Rule

-We encourage you to share your process and work on social media and you will not be eliminated from the jury process.
-Please note that these other rules, as listed below, will still be enforced.
+Quilt National no longer has a “Social Media Rule”.
+We encourage you to share your process and work on social media.
+Doing so will not disqualify a work from the jury process.

 The Quilt National Collection, at the International Quilt Museum, Lincoln, Nebraska, was created to preserve and celebrate Quilt National artists and their quilts to ensure they will be available for study, exhibition, and preservation for years to come.
 With any new collection, acquisition takes time.
 Phase 1 began with Quilt National ’19, Quilt National ’79 and prize-winning quilts from the other years.
 It will continue with Quilt National ’21.
 In the future, we will be adding to the collection in Phase 2 with other Quilt National pieces.

-All quilts juried into the exhibit are equally considered by the jury for the exhibit as well as any awards.
+All quilts juried into the exhibit are equally considered by the jury for the exhibit as well as any awards, including the new Purchase Awards.
+The Purchase Award winning quilts will be purchased, on behalf of our sponsors, to join the Quilt National Collection.

 On the entry form, artists will have the opportunity to opt-out of a purchase award, making the quilt ineligible to win a purchase award.
 This will, in no way, affect the eligibility of the quilt to be accepted into Quilt National or its chances of receiving another award.